|Nutrition Facts (per serving)|

-I could eat my weight in hummus, a high protein, fiber rich dip made from garbanzo beans (also known as chickpeas).
-Silky smooth, flavorful, healthy...what's not to love?
+I could eat my weight in hummus, a dip made from garbanzo beans (also known as chickpeas).
+Silky smooth, flavorful, wholesome...what's not to love?

 This naturally gluten-free recipe for homemade hummus is fast and easy to make in a food processor and an economical alternative to store-bought hummus.